jd78/partitioner/README.md

 //default: 100 Milliseconds
 WithDebounceWindow(d time.Duration)

-//WithDebounceDoNotResetTimer if enabled will execute the first received message when the time window expires.
+// WithDebounceResetTimer if disabled will execute the first received message for a given key when the time window expires.
-//New messages are going to be discarded until the time window expires.
+// New messages for the same key are going to be discarded during this time.
-//default: false
+//default: true
-WithDebounceDoNotResetTimer()
+WithDebounceResetTimer(resetTimer bool)
 ```

 ## Examples